 Equatorial Guinea’s subsidiary laws change depending on the entity you choose as well.
 For example, LLCs require shares, and shareholders are limited in liability by the amount of capital they contribute.
 All foreign-owned LLCs need to have at least 35% of shares and a third of director positions held by citizens of the country.
 LLCs also require an auditor to submit financial statements, and you need to turn in an audit every year.
 All accounting books should be in French and kept at your registered office to meet OHADA laws.

-Benefits of the Equatorial Guinea Subsidiary Setup Process
+Benefits of Setting Up an Equatorial Guinea Subsidiary

 Although it can take you weeks or months to finally incorporate, you’ll benefit from beginning work in Equatorial Guinea.
 Incorporating as an LLC will also come with additional benefits, as you won’t have to worry about your parent company incurring liability from the subsidiary’s actions.
 You can also operate your subsidiary independently of the parent company, and you can tailor operations to Equatorial Guinea’s culture.